-See "Set the environment variables" on the next page.
+See Set the environment variables.

 Note: If you used a source command to install the load generator, the Setup wizard automatically sets the appropriate environment variables, and there is no need to perform this step.

 2. Verify the load generator installation.